-We are participating in an ECP working group on container technology and using the results of evaluation to guide future activities in this area.
+We continue to participate in the OpenMP Language Committee and the MPI forum.
+Additionally, the team is participating in an ECP working group on container technology and using the results of evaluation to guide future activities in this area.

-4.5.7 Argo
+4.5.8 WBS 2.3.5.05 Argo

-Overview The Argo project [218] is building portable, open source system software that improves the performance and scalability and provides increased functionality to Exascale applications and runtime systems.
+Overview The Argo project [251] is building portable, open source system software that improves the performance and scalability and provides increased functionality to Exascale applications and runtime systems.